Malachi436/rosago/FRONTEND_FINALIZE_REPORT.md

-✅ Expo development server started successfully on http://localhost:8081 ✅ Metro Bundler is running without worklets plugin errors ✅ All worklets references have been removed from configuration files
+✅ Expo development server started successfully on http://localhost:8081 ✅ Metro Bundler is running without worklets plugin errors ✅ All worklets references have been removed from configuration files ✅ Changes have been committed and pushed to branch `fix/expo-finalize-all`

 ## Remaining Issues
 ⚠️ After dependency installation, TypeScript shows many module resolution errors